buehler/dotnet-operator-sdk/docs/docs/controller.md

     // Implement the needed methods here.
     // The interface provides default implementation which do a NOOP.
     // Possible overwrites:
-    // "Created" (i.e. when the operator sees the entity for the first time),
+    // "ReconcileAsync": when the operator sees the entity for the first time, it was modified or just fired an event,
-    // "Updated" (i.e. when the operator knows the entity and it was updated),
-    // "NotModified" (i.e. when nothing changed but a timed requeue happend),
-    // "StatusModified" (i.e. when only the status was updated),
+    // "StatusModifiedAsync" (i.e. when only the status was updated),
-    // "Deleted" (i.e. when the entity was deleted and all finalizers are done) }
+    // "DeletedAsync" (i.e. when the entity was deleted and all finalizers are done) }
 ```